Stool233/logseq-store/pages/git.md

 				- `git apply -C1 new_patch.patch`
 			-
 -
-- Definitive Guide to Merging in Git collapsed:: true
+- A Definitive Guide to Merging in Git collapsed:: true
 	- What is a Merge in Git
 		- Merging is the process of combining the recent changes from several branches into a single new commit that will be on all those branches.